baublet/lagniappe/README.md

 Most of the application's CSS variables live in the `app/sass-global` directory.
 Everything that is a setting is listed under items beginning with `01`.
 You can find a handy collection of mixins in files beginning with `02`.
 The project's global CSS is loosely organized corresponding to the [ITCSS](http://itcss.io/) methodology pioneered by [Harry Roberts](https://csswizardry.com/).

 *Note* that many custom components use their own, self-contained markup next to their components.
 To, for example, customize the command window's behavior, look, and feel, see `app/components/CommandWindow.js` and `app/components/CommandWindow.scss`.

+## Documentation

+In the navigation menu, there is a special tab called "Documentation" where you can put your domain-specific documentation.
+It is organized in the `app/documentation` folder tree.
+Any file you put there will be rendered as a [Markdown](https://daringfireball.net/projects/markdown/syntax) file.

+Put documentation in subfolders for even better organization.

+Markdown in `app/documentation/home.md` will be rendered on the main documentation page, along with a table of contents.

 ## Road Map